antoniotorone/Love-At-First-Bite/README.md

 ### Known Bugs

-1. During the testing process I got 1 repetitive error and 1 warning that I already mentioned inside the validation-test [view here](Documentation/Validation-test-PDF/validation-test.md).
-The error is the following: div and h4 elements are not allowed to be child of ul element and the warning is a suggestion to consider to use h2 or h6 elements for identifying headings.
-As I mentioned inside the validation-test I decided to leave it because they can break the layout of the website and can not fulfil the developer's idea.
-I checked with these errors the site and they do not damage the functionality of the application, so I decided to leave everything unchangeable.
+1. During the testing process I got 1 repeating error and 1 warning, which I already mentioned here in the validation test [view here](Documentation/Validation-test-PDF/validation-test.md).
+The error is the following: div and h4 elements are not allowed to be child of ul element, and the warning is a suggestion to consider to use h2 or h6 elements for identifying headings.
+As I mentioned in the validation test, I decided not to do this because they can break the layout of the website and can not fulfil the developer's idea.
+I checked the website with these errors and they do not affect the functionality of the application, so I decided to leave everything unchanged.

 ## Deployment